Campbell Park

-Campbell Park is the name of the central park for Milton Keynes (England) and of a ward of Central Milton Keynes civil parish.
+Campbell Park is the name of the central park for Milton Keynes (England) and an electoral ward of the civil parish of Central Milton Keynes.
 (The nearby Campbell Park (civil parish) previously included the park but no longer does so.
 It did not change its name after the park district was transferred to CMK Town Council).

 The park is listed (grade 2) "due to its historic interest and innovative architectural design".

 The Park

 The park, part of Central Milton Keynes civil parish (rather than Campbell Park CP), takes up the larger part of the district.
 It was named in honour of the first chairman of Milton Keynes Development Corporation, Jock Campbell, Baron Campbell of Eskan.
-It is accessed from the main retail/service/entertainment district by a footbridge over the Marlborough Street (B4146, V8) cutting, at the end of Midsummer Boulevard.
+It is accessed from the main retail/service/entertainment district at the end of Midsummer Boulevard by a footbridge over the Marlborough Street (B4146, V8) cutting.
 From here, the park slopes downwards to the Grand Union Canal.
 A junction between the Grand Union and a new Bedford & Milton Keynes Waterway is proposed for this area.

 The park is listed (grade 2) by Historic England, and had previously attracted praise in the Pevsner Architectural Guides: